Danthewaann/pyallel/README.md

 - [ ] Add support to have commands depend on other commands (some commands must complete before a given command can start)
+- [ ] Add support to state how many lines a command can use for it's output in interactive mode
 - [ ] Maybe add support to allow the user to provide stdin for commands that request it (such as a REPL)
 - [ ] Add custom parsing of command output to support filtering for errors (like vim's